meelimets/Andmetehnika-projekt-2024/README.md

 ## Setup

-Created two new Docker containers that utilize the same `ETL_superset` folder as a mount point:
+To facilitate a collaborative environment for our group project, we followed these instructions to set up and configure two Docker containers that shared the same folder as a mount point:

-A Superset container with our project mounted.
+1. A Superset container with our project mounted.
-A Python development container with our project mounted.
+2. A Python development container with our project mounted.

+### Superset Container Setup
+1. Create and Start the Superset Container

-Execute the following commands to set up the Superset container.
-Remember to change the `SUPERSET_SECRET_KEY` to a new secret value and keep it confidential, especially not publishing it on GitHub or any public repositories.
+Executed the following command to create and start the Superset container.
+Replaced your_new_secret_key with a new secret value and replaced <replace with image name> with the name of the image created previously (e.g., my/superset:duckdb).

-docker run -d -v ${PWD}:/data:rw -p 8080:8088 -e "SUPERSET_SECRET_KEY=your_new_secret_key" --name superset <replace with image name we created last time. i.e. my/superset:duckdb - see docker images for list>
+docker run -d -v ${PWD}:/data:rw -p 8080:8088 -e "SUPERSET_SECRET_KEY=your_new_secret_key" --name superset <replace with image name>

+2. Create an Admin User

-Update user, firstname, lastname, email and password as you see fit
+Created an admin user for Superset by running the following command.
+Updated the username, firstname, lastname, email, and password as needed:

-docker exec -it superset superset fab create-admin --username admin --firstname Admin --lastname Superset --email admin@example.com --password admin docker exec -it superset superset db upgrade docker exec -it superset superset init
+docker exec -it superset superset fab create-admin --username admin --firstname Admin --lastname Superset --email admin@example.com --password admin

-For setting up the development container in Visual Studio Code, we followed these steps:
+3. Upgrade the Database

+Upgraded the database by running:

+docker exec -it superset superset db upgrade

+4. Initialize Superset

+Initialized Superset by executing:

+docker exec -it superset superset init

+### Python Development Container Setup in Visual Studio Code

-Opened the project folder in VS Code.
+Opened the project folder in Visual Studio Code.

+Added Dev Container Configuration Files

-Opened the command palette using the keyboard shortcut `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac).
-Typed and selected Dev Containers: Add Dev Container Configuration Files...
+Opened the command palette using the keyboard shortcut Ctrl+Shift+P (Windows/Linux).

+Typed and selected Dev Containers: Add Dev Container Configuration Files....

+Select Configuration

-Selected: Add Configuration to Workspace.
+Selected Add Configuration to Workspace.

-Choosed Python 3 and then selected 3.12-bullseye as the version.
+Chosed Python 3 and then selected 3.12-bullseye as the version.

-Selected' none' when asked for additional packages and clicked OK.
+Selected none when asked for additional packages and clicked OK.

+Reopened the Project in the Container

-Used the keyboard shortcut `Ctrl+Shift+P` or `Cmd+Shift+P` and typed and selected Dev Containers: Reopen in Container.
+Used the keyboard shortcut Ctrl+Shift+P or Cmd+Shift+P and typed and selected Dev Containers: Reopen in Container.

 ## Extract